What is the CERN Webfest?

 Each year since 2012, CERN hosts an annual ‘Webfest’.
 This is a hackathon-style event, bringing bright minds together for a weekend to work on creative projects using open web technologies.
 Participants work in small teams, often designing web and mobile applications that help people engage with CERN’s research, physics, or even science in general.

-Join us via the web — born at CERN — to help shape the future scientific collaboration!
-You can contribute as a mentor or helper too: http://cern.ch/go/8Qvf.
+Join us via the web — born at CERN — to help improve our world.
+You can contribute as a mentor or helper too: http://cern.ch/go/fnP6.

 Register to take part in the event here.

 If you’d like to propose an idea to work on at the Webfest, submit it here by 17 August (23:59 CEST).